MY WORLD AND WELCOME TO IT (with reservations...)

 WHY A NEW STRIP?

-Yeah, it looks alot like the old one, doesn't it.
+It looks a lot like the old one.
 Part of the fun for me with Evolving Perspectives was developing my techniques and style.
 After three years I finally have locked in a consistent look and feel and character roles.
 The majority of the material there was aimed at theology.
 While religion certainly is fertile ground for human absurdism, religion and absurdism are by no means mutually inclusive sets.
 So I'm aiming to take a broader look at bullshit with this strip.

 Humor is subjective.
 Not all of my panels are supposed to be funny.